Tollii/Paper-Legion/readme.md

 # Paper Legion
-This is a project for Software Engineering 1 with Database Project Assignment made by Team 17 in Spring 2019 at NTNU in Norway.
+This is a project for Software Engineering 1 with Database Project Assignment made by Team 17 in Spring 2019 at NTNU.
 The game is a Player vs Player grid based game.
 It is a multiplayer game which synchronizes game data over a database.

 Team 17 Members: